 A hanging toiletry bag is not only a cabin space saver, but a great way to keep organized when traveling.
 When using a hanging toiletry bag in your stateroom or bathroom, it keeps all your toiletries off the counter and saves you time on unpacking and packing again.
 Recommended: Space-saving hanging toiletry bag (available in different colors on Amazon)

 Cruise staterooms are definitely tight quarters, with 2 or more people all sharing one bathroom and cabin space.
 A little Pou-pourri bathroom spray goes a long way to help keep your cruise cabin smelling fresh and is a true cruise essential.
 Recommended: Pou-pourri spray (check price & great Amazon reviews here)

 This foldable mesh laundry hamper keeps dirty clothes out of the way.
 You may want 2 of these, so you can store one under the bed once it’s full.
 We used this on our last cruise and it was a huge help!
 Recommended: Mesh pop up laundry hamper

 Cruise cabin temperatures can be hard to control and many cruisers find staterooms can get hot and stuffy, especially at night.
 If you like the air circulating a bit in your stateroom, this battery operated mini-fan is a must-bring on your cruise!
 Recommended: Portable fan – battery operated (check reviews and pricing on Amazon)

 10. Digital alarm travel clock

+A simple, no frills digital alarm clock is a popular cruise cabin essential for many cruisers.
 Having a dedicated clock in your cabin can be very useful, especially when cruise ships ask you to move the time forward or backward by an hour, as has happened on our recent cruises.
 Recommended: Digital Alarm Travel Clock